huang-macro/pdsnd_github/README.md

 ### Credits
 All code was written by the student, based on the course materials and online open resources such as StackOverflow.

+### Additional notes
+Materials provided and generated in this project will then be used in the project for version control.